inciteful-xyz/inciteful-blog/_posts/2021-10-08-testing-mag-replacements.md

 The author endpoint allows you to get information about a specific author and see all the papers from a specific author.
 But just like with the keyword search and paper endpoints, you can only see a subset of the information unless you use the "Author's papers" endpoint.
 Don't shoot the messenger.

 # Conclusion
 Congrats if you've made it this far.
 If you read everything, I'm sure you've drawn your own conclusions about what is best for your use case.
-There are clearly pros and cons with each and there is no right answer.
+There are clearly pros and cons with each and there is no perfect answer.
 But if I had to read between the lines about who is most likely to pick up the torch and carry it after MAG, I think it will most likely be Semantic Scholar.
 While there are a number of downsides to Semantic Scholar (fewer available fields, less powerful API, etc), it seems to me like they have done the leg work to be able to keep running when MAG shuts down.
-At each point they have demonstrated that they have their own independent infrastructure that exists separate from MAG.
+At each point they have demonstrated that they have their own independent infrastructure which exists separate from MAG.
 They have built their own paper disambiguation, author disambiguation, citation context extraction, and citation intent analyzer.
-They also don't seem to guard their data as closely as The Lens, which will be important

-SS has more citation coverage
-SS has better infrastructure to take the torch from MAG SS is working on their own algos
-Missing patent data
+They also don't seem to guard their data as closely as The Lens (higher API limits, public data dumps, etc).
+But all that being said, the ecosystem is lucky to have both and I am very grateful for what each adds to it.
+None of our tools would be possible without all the hard work they have done along with the others like Crossref, OpenCitations, the I4OC, Unpaywall, ROR, ORCID, etc.

+Finally, while it's incredibly sad that MAG is shutting down but they did the world a huge services by proving the value of enriched/open metadata delivered in a consistent manner with high level of service and professionalism.
+I have high hopes that the community will pick up where they left off.
+It will take some time for the community to reach parity with MAG but the will is there.
+I look forward to seeing where the next few years takes us.